DesiKS/reacto_wk3/README.md

 * Both DFS and BFS take O(V + E) time where V is the number of vertices or nodes and E is the number of edges.
 We MUST attempt to visit every node, which will take us through potentially many edges.

   * For acyclic graphs, we might visit every node and hit the leaves
-  * For cyclic graphs, the cycle might not occur until a 'leaf'
+  * For cyclic graphs, the cycle might not occur until a 'leaf' is reached
   * For dense graphs, edges will dominate
   * For sparse graphs, vertices will dominate

-* Keeping track of a 'visited' object means we need O(v) additional space
+* Keeping track of a 'visited' object means we need O(V) additional space

 ---
 ## Summary